A Spectral Multiplier Theorem associated with a Schr\"odinger Operator: Abstract

 \section{Abstract}

-We establish a spectral multiplier theorem associated with a Schr\"odinger operator $H=-\Delta+V(x)$ in $\mathbb{R}^3$.
-We present a new approach employing the Born series expansion for the resolvent.
-This approach provides an explicit integral representation for the difference between a spectral multiplier and a Fourier multiplier, and it allows us to treat a large class of Schr\"odinger operators without Gaussian heat kernel estimates.
-As an application to nonlinear PDEs, we show the local-in-time well-posedness of a 3d quintic nonlinear Schr\"odinger equation with a potential.
+We establish a H\"ormander type spectral multiplier theorem for a Schr\"odinger operator $H=-\Delta+V(x)$ in $\mathbb{R}^3$, provided $V$ is contained in a large class of short range potentials.
+This result does not require the Gaussian heat kernel estimate for the semigroup $e^{-tH}$, and indeed the operator $H$ may have negative eigenvalues.
+As an application, we show local well-posedness of a 3d quintic nonlinear Schr\"odinger equation with a potential.